david-cattermole/mayaMatchMoveSolver/docs/source/tools_displaytools.rst

 ----------------------

 Forces the active viewport camera to lock it’s center to the currently selected transform node.

-A viewport camera can only center on one node at a time.
+The Center 2D window can be used to offset the 2D offset horizontally/vertically.

 While centering is turned on, it overrides Maya's normal 2D Pan/Zoom settings.

+.. note:: A viewport camera can only center on one node at a time.

 Usage to *apply* the centering effect: